marcelolalvarez/my-professional-website/_posts/2021-01-11-what-is-headless-commerce.md

 ---
 layout: ''
 title: What is Headless Commerce?
-date: 2021-01-11 05:00:00 +0000
+date: 2021-01-08 05:00:00 +0000
-excerpt: Since the Covid pandemic brought a lot of challenges to the business world, one of the main issues we had to tackle were things like engaging customers through new mediums, extending a business online, while also bringing more flexibility.
+excerpt: 'At its core, headless commerce separates the backend and frontend of an ecommerce application. '
 image: "/uploads/store-4156934_640-2.png"

 ---